 There are some specific accounting rules in FAS 109 which apply to specific types of US companies such as Steamship Enterprises.
 These are outside the scope of this note as they are unlikely to be of application to UK readers.

-In respect of accounting for uncertain tax positions and tax exposures, please see US GAAP - uncertain tax positions.
+In respect of accounting for uncertain tax positions and tax exposures, please see the US GAAP ― uncertain tax positions guidance note.

 It is worth noting that certain phrases under US GAAP have a different meaning to those under IFRS.
 These include: